FraunhoferIOSB/FROST-Server/README.md

 If you prefer to not use Tomcat, [Kinota Server](https://github.com/kinota/kinota-server) is a Spring Boot application that makes it easy to run Fraunhofer IOSB FROST-Server in cloud environments.

+## Compiling

+See the [wiki](https://github.com/FraunhoferIOSB/FROST-Server/wiki) for longer installation instructions.

+To compile FROST-Server you need to have a JDK and Maven installed.

+1. Checkout the project from github: `git clone https://github.com/FraunhoferIOSB/FROST-Server.git`
+2. Go to the project root (The top-most directory with a pom.xml) `cd FROST-Server`
+3. Give the command `mvn clean install`.
+This should build the war and jar files in:
+  * `FROST-Server.MQTTP/target/`
+  * `FROST-Server.HTTP/target/`
+  * `FROST-Server.MQTT/target/`

 # Authors